mmbman/Katagiri/1983-03-02-Blue-Cliff-Record-Case-42-Talk-1.md

 #### 0:00

-Case 42: “Layman P’ang’s Good Snowflakes”.
+**Katagiri Roshi**: Case 42: “Layman P’ang’s Good Snowflakes”.
 The pointer:

 > Bringing it out unique and alone (is still) dripping with water, dragging through mud.
 When knocking and resounding occur together (it’s still like) a silver mountain, an iron wall.
 >